 CF: What made you come to the East Coast?

 Janice: The East Coast has the best racing in the country.
 I have a good friend that lives in San Jose, CA and would love to live out there close to her, but female jockeys don't go over too well in the West.

 CF: Where did you ride your first race?
 Describe the race for us.

 Janice: I rode my first race at Tampa Bay.
 I think we beat a couple of horses.
 I was on the outside.
 We broke and I saved ground but didn't finish anywhere.

 CF: Where did you get your first win?
 What were your feelings as you crossed the finish line?
 Did you get bombarded with stuff after the race?

 Janice: I also won my first race at Tampa.
-It was thrilling to win, as it was something I had worked for so hard for so long.
+It was thrilling to win, as it was something I had worked so hard for so long.
 Yes, I got creamed with eggs, water, and shaving cream.
-I'm thankful that it was in Tampa where it was warm out.
-Dodie Duys shmooshed an egg right on top of my head.
+I'm thankful that it was in Tampa where it was warm.
+Dodie Duys shmooshed an egg on top of my head.

 CF: Do you think you have a certain style of racing?

 Janice: I feel I have an aggressive style of riding.